PT 013P English Bible Survey

 - To meet the requirement of passing the English Bible examination

 Topics covered include the reading of the entire English Bible, written exercises, class discussion, and laboratory experience in study methods.
 Offered as an Independent Study.
-The cost for the Independent Study is one-half the normal hourly rate.
+See tuition-other section for fee.

 Spring semester, non-credit.
 Mr. Leonard.

 PT 021P, 021P-2 Mentored Ministry Integration Seminar